Pavel-Hrdina/Zettlkasten/Journal/2023-Dec-20 - Daily Stoic Reflection.md

 3. **How can I decatastrophize today's problems?**
 	- No matter how hard thing might seem, you must keep pushing on, you must push for that light at the end of the tunnel, you must choose happiness, over pain, you must choose to do the same things over and over again in order to achieve your goals.
 I know that it's hard, I know that you feel a lot of emotions, but you must choose to accept them in your self, you must choose to love them, even if they are painful, don't try to banish them, just let them be, love them for what they give you, be grateful for them.
 You have the power to love people, so love them, if they try to hurt you don't talk with them.
 4. **What is within my control and what is not**
-	- The only thing that is within my control is my own [[Control Over Judgment|Judgment]].
+	- The only thing that is within my control is my own [Judgment](../SLIP-BOX/Control%20Over%20Judgment.md).
 So choose to use it to take action.

 ### Evening